JonBetts/CM0102-Starter-Kit/README.md

 ## Troubleshooting

 The Starter Kit was made to limit the number of issues you get when setting CM 01/02 up.
 However, different setups and operating systems may result in unforeseen issues.
-One thing I've come across is occassionally the game might not load as it doesn't like starting up in full screen/windowed mode ("cannot initialise graphics bla bla").
-This has been an issue with CM for a long time, so there are numerous fixes on the forums for this, so have a look at those and see if you can solve it.
+Please have a look at the support thread for the tool if you need help: https://champman0102.net/viewtopic.php?f=43&t=2449

 ## Future improvements

-As this is only the second iteration of the Starter Kit, there are definitely ways in which it can be improved:
+As we are only in the early stages of the Starter Kit's life, there are definitely ways in which it can be improved:

 -   Ensure the last saved settings for Nick's Patcher are persisted when you next access the page/tool.
 -   Allow modified databases to be kept and named, for switching back to at a later date.
 -   Change the popup boxes and loader image to fit with the rest of the tool and the game.
--   Somehow get it working on Mac OSX (including Catalina).
 -   ... and many more...

 ## Credit